YannKamche/100-Days-Of-Code-Frontend-/day 15 (Cat Photo App)/READMe.md

  🚀🚀😊 with Responsive Web Design course.
 I worked on the Cat Photo App.
 I was amazed at how fast I finished it😂😂✌️.

-This app makes you learn the basic HTML syntaxes while coding an App.
+HTML tags give a webpage its structure.
+You can use HTML tags to add photos, buttons, and other elements to your webpage.

+In this course, you learn the most common HTML tags by building your own cat photo app.

 #NoMotivation🙅‍♂️🙅‍♂️